Ludo Coeck: Style of play

-Considered one of Belgium's finest talents, the flamboyant Coeck was a complete and versatile midfielder with great technique and passing abilities, and also possessed a powerful shot with either foot.
-In his first year at Anderlecht, Coeck proved his versatility at playing in various positions.
+Considered one of Belgium's finest talents, the flamboyant Coeck was a midfielder with great technique and passing abilities, and also possessed a powerful shot with either foot.
 Coeck stood out for his long passes and left-footed shots, which could propel the ball across the field at speeds of up to 118.7 kilometres per hour.
-As an Anderlecht crowd favourite (“Cuckoo, cuckoo!”) he was unparalleled thanks to his elegant technique and ball control.
-Despite his talent, Coeck's career was often marked by injuries.
+As an Anderlecht crowd favourite (“Cuckoo, cuckoo!”) he was unparalleled due to his ball control.
+Coeck's career was often marked by injuries.

 Death

 In October 1985, on a rain-soaked evening, Coeck lost control of the steering wheel due to aquaplanning in a bend on the Antwerp-Brussels motorway, near the town of Rumst.
 Coeck, who had just turned thirty, was in a coma for two days, but a ruptured liver and a cerebral hemorrhage ultimately proved fatal on 9 October in the Academic Hospital in Edegem.